midlantica/LovelyBunchOfCoconuts/content/quotes/Liberty-is-the-right-to-tell-people-what-they-do.md

 ---
-title: "Liberty is the right to tell people what they do not want to hear"
+title: 'Liberty is the right to tell people what they do not want to hear'
 ---

 ## "Liberty is the right to tell people what they do not want to hear."